google/highway/README.md

 ## Quick start

-You can use the `skeleton` examples inside examples/ as a starting point.
+You can use the `benchmark` inside examples/ as a starting point.

 A [quick-reference page](g3doc/quick_reference.md) briefly lists all operations and their parameters, and the [instruction_matrix][instmtx] indicates the